 To celebrate BAW we present a two-part blog to increase our understanding of the brain and how the brain is impacted by hydrocephalus.
 We hope you enjoy these blogs and find them both informative and useful.

-|The Dana Alliance for Brain Initiative launched Brain Awareness Week (BAW) back in 1996.
+The Dana Alliance for Brain Initiative launched Brain Awareness Week (BAW) back in 1996.
 The Hydrocephalus Association proudly partners with the Dana Foundation for this global campaign to increase public awareness about the progress and benefits of brain research.
 This global coalition of BAW partners includes more than 2000 universities, K-12 schools, hospitals, patient groups, museums, government agencies, services organizations, and professional associations.
-For more educational resources on the brain go to the Dana Foundation BAW website.|
+For more educational resources on the brain go to the Dana Foundation BAW website.

-Brain 101: An Overview of the Anatomy and Physiology of the Brain
+The Anatomy and Physiology of the Brain

 The vertebral column, which encases the entire spinal cord, is composed of bones called vertebrae.
 The spinal cord extends from the brain stem, through a very large opening (the foramen magnum) in the base of the skull, and down the spine.
 (About Hydrocephalus, 2011)